Oct 01, 2022

-The Integrated BS/MS program in Mechanical Engineering provides an accelerated route for academically excellent upper-division students in the BS degree program to complete the MS degree program while simultaneously completing the BS requirements.
+The Blended BS/MS program in Mechanical Engineering provides an accelerated route for academically excellent upper-division students in the BS degree program to complete the MS degree program while simultaneously completing the BS requirements.
 The main objectives of the program are:

 - To provide an accelerated route to a graduate degree, with simultaneous awarding of both bachelor’s and master’s degrees.

 - To provide a seamless process whereby a limited number of student can progress from undergraduate to graduate status without having to apply through the Admissions Office.

 - BS and MS coursework can be taken concurrently